LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 Interactive ``while`` Loops
 ---------------------------

-Next we consider a particular form of ``while`` loops, interactive ones, involving input from the user each time through.
+Next we consider a particular form of ``while`` loops:  Interactive while loops involve input from the user each time through.
 We consider them now for three reasons:

 - Interactive ``while`` loops have one special 'gotcha'